atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 When Tom bade Fanny adieu, he took care that his parting words Should be uttered at her father’s house, and not at his.
 He expressed much concern at the Separation, and a kind of anxiety about finding her. as much affected by it.
 «
-She artfully enough replied — “I have “ho reason to suppose, Sir, that you “will be affected by any change in. “me When he warmly assured her shat a, change in her would give him considerable uneasmess, Ihe answered — ‘‘ Tender Speeches alone will not be convincing to me..
-There is but onie way of con“ “m of your Sincerity." vol. I. F ^ ife!;, ■.
+She artfully enough replied — I have ho reason to suppose, Sir, that you will be affected by any change in. me When he warmly assured her shat a, change in her would give him considerable uneasmess, Ihe answered — ‘‘ Tender Speeches alone will not be convincing to me..
+There is but onie way of con m of your Sincerity." vol. I. F ^ ife!;, ■.
 !: |:; r!|s; !j